 Memory Deficits and ADHD

-Similar to how ADHD can affect short-term memory and working memory, ADHD is affiliated with memory deficits or a less strong long-term memory when compared to the rest of the general population.
+Similar to how ADHD can affect short-term memory and working memory, ADHD and ADD or primarily inattentive ADHD are affiliated with memory deficits or a less strong long-term memory when compared to the rest of the general population.
 This, too, can be frustrating and can lead to problems in various areas of a person's life, including at school, at work, the home, and in social settings.

 There are other health conditions and concerns that may affect memory, some of which have a higher prevalence among those who live with an ADHD diagnosis.
-If you feel that something else could be going on in addition to ADHD - for example, if you feel that you or your child might also meet the criteria for an anxiety disorder - this is something that you may explore with a professional.
+If you feel that something else could be going on in addition to ADHD like anxiety - for example.
+If you feel that you or your child might also meet the criteria for an anxiety disorder - this is something that you may explore with a professional.
 People of all ages who have ADHD can struggle with ADHD-related memory loss and challenges.

 With it in mind that these challenges often don't go away with age and are a common characteristic of ADHD in teens and adults as well as children, learning to work with and manage ADHD-related memory loss and other problems related to memory is vital.